JenniferShola/JenniferShola.github.io/_posts/2020-11-20-developing-a-research-pov.md

 The precursor to developing a research project is developing a point-of-view of the industry.
 This week, I found myself trying to brainstorm new research projects without the slightest indication if the ideas I created were truly innovative, useful, and original.

-Has it been tried before?
+*Has it been tried before?
 Even if it'd been tried, has anything in the industry changed that would make it viable now?
 Can it be easily scoped to 4 months?
 Is it the most important problem to work on?
-Is it too important of a problem to work on, making it likely that other AI institutions have already deployed teams to the problem you're attempting to to solve by yourself?
-The uncertainty will wear away at you until you've built a system to address it.
+Is it too important of a problem to work on, making it likely that other AI institutions have already deployed teams to the problem you're attempting to to solve by yourself?* Until you've built a system to address it, the uncertainty will wear away at you.
 A point-of-view is that system.

-Somewhere before our opinions of the future are hard rules we've created about what we already know.
+Our POVs must reconcile our ideas of the future with the truths we've created and debated about.
 Part of developing a unique point-of-view is knowing which truths to accept, what truths to question, and which truths to build off of.
 In search of answers, I did what I have always done in times of need: consult an expert.
 The goal isn't to be told how to think but to understand *what* they believe and why, recognizing that the biggest advantage you have is simply being fresh eyes to an old problem.

 **Developing bad research ideas is part of the process of ideating.**